ravendb/docs/Documentation/5.0/Raven.Documentation.Pages/document-extensions/timeseries/client-api/session/patch.markdown

-﻿# Session: Patch Time Series Data
+﻿# Session: Patch Time Series

 ---

 {NOTE: }

-* To patch time series data to a document, use `session.Advanced.Defer`.
+* To patch time series entries to a document, use `session.Advanced.Defer`.
    * You can pass `Defer` a script to Append, Get, and Remove time series entries.
    * You can handle a single document at a time.